hikium/mxups/README.md

 MXUPS internally uses a neat set of helper utilities.
 These can be imported manually and used to create your own custom logic:

 - `clearAllStorage()` erases everything in local storage.
-- `createPackage()` converts local storage into JSON.
+- `createPackage()` converts local storage into a JSON package.
-- `writePackage()` clears local storage and writes the given storage package to local storage.
+- `writeObject()` clears local storage and writes the given storage package to local storage.

 ## Contributing